U-Haul: History

-Between 1984 and 1992, U-Haul rented camper trailer that could be slept in.
+Between 1984 and 1992, U-Haul rented camper trailers that could be slept in.
 When this service was discontinued, the fiberglass trailers were sold off to the public.

 The Shoen family, currently led by chairman and president Edward "Joe" Shoen, owns about 40% of the company through their AMERCO holding company.
 AMERCO filed for Chapter 11 bankruptcy in June 2003 and emerged in March 2004.
 The filing did not affect U-Haul operations.

 In 2012, another moving and storage company, PODS, sued U-Haul in U.S. District Court for trademark infringement, claiming that U-Haul "improperly and unlawfully" used the word "pods" to describe its U-Box product.
 On September 25, 2014, a jury ruled that U-Haul had infringed on PODS' trademarks, causing confusion and damaging business for PODS.
 The jury found that U-Haul unjustly profited from mentioning the term on its marketing and advertising materials and began using the word only after PODS became famous as a brand name in the industry.
 The jury awarded PODS $62 million in damages.
 In 2014 UHaul sued HireAHelper for trademark infringement, a suit that was settled out of court.

 Each December, U-Haul is used by UPS, USPS, and FedEx, to help temporarily expand fleets to handle a surge due to Christmas and other holiday volume.

 From 2007 to 2020, the company operated Uhaul Car Share.

 In June 2021, the company's division in West Virginia filed for Chapter 11 bankruptcy protection, blaming several challenges as a result of the decision, including management turnover, unprofitable locations, and litigation costs leading to poor cash flow and liquidity.